 Students who have become proficient at the games may wish to test their problem-solving abilities with students from other schools at a National Mathematics Pentathlon® Academic Tournament.
 Teachers and parents can help these students gain leadership skills by preparing them for this level of involvement.
 If students intend to participate, they need to be very knowledgeable of the procedures and rules that apply to these tournaments.

 Does your School/Club have a Contact Designee for this school year?
 To better serve your school/club we highly recommend that you designate an official Math Pentathlon® contact person.
-Please have this person complete and return the Online School Contact Designee Form (Indiana, Michigan, Ohio Online Form | Texas Online SCD Form | All other States Online SCD Form) or the IN, MI & OH Paper Form.
+Please have this person complete and return the Online School Contact Designee Form.
 The SCD will receive all communication from the Pentathlon Institute to share with others at your school.
 The SCD must be approved by the school principal unless this is a club that does not practice at a school.